jotka/angular-httpclient/README.md

-# Angular 5 HTTP Client Demo App
+# BEC Angular training HTTP Client Demo App

 This is a demo application showing how to use the HttpClient service and Observables in Angular 6.